7BeshoyArnest/arabic-bert-sentiment/README.md

+Arabic Sentiment Analysis 🧠🇸🇦

-Arabic Sentiment Analysis
+An end-to-end Arabic Sentiment Analysis system built using a fine-tuned Transformer model.

+The project covers the full ML lifecycle: data preprocessing, model training, evaluation, API serving, frontend visualization, and containerization.

+It is designed as a real-world NLP application, not just a notebook.

+📌 Overview

-This project implements an end-to-end sentiment analysis pipeline for Arabic text using a fine-tuned transformer model.
+This project performs binary sentiment classification (Positive / Negative) on Arabic text using a fine-tuned AraBERT model.

-It includes a training notebook, a FastAPI backend for model serving, and a Streamlit frontend for user interaction.
+It supports Arabic emojis, handles noisy Twitter text, and exposes the model via a FastAPI backend with a Streamlit frontend for real-time interaction.

 📁 Project Structure